Skip to content

 Key Experimental Results

-Evaluation is conducted on the NAVSIM v2 benchmark, comprising two splits: navhard (high-difficulty safety-critical scenarios) and navtest (standard test set).
+Evaluation is conducted on the NAVSIM v2 benchmark, including the navhard (safety-critical) and navtest (standard) splits.

 Table 1: Model Zoo Main Results (EPDMS Metric)